2024 SEMBA Spring Conference

 If you are a SEMBA member and are interested in volunteering, please register at the link below.
 If you have questions, please email email@example.com

 Membership is open to anyone interested in beekeeping and connecting with local Michigan beekeepers.

-Reporting a swarm of honey bees
+Reporting a swarm

 Thousands of honey bees have just invaded your property or adjacent area and have now settled in a large clump on a tree, a fence or on some other object.
 The mass of bees, called a swarm, may be as small as a softball or larger than a basket ball.
 You may feel terrified and think that your family is in great danger and you want them removed as soon as possible.
-The following questions and answers may help you understand the nature of swarming, how to remove the problem and also help a beekeeper save the honeybees.
+The questions and answers in the link below may help you understand the nature of swarming, how to remove the problem and also help a beekeeper save the honeybees.